 Choose the right web host for WordPress beginners

 Invest in a good web space and the right hosting plan.
-Your server is the foundation and the first step towards having a speedy WordPress blog.
+Your server is the foundation and the first step towards having a speedy WordPress.
 Free hosts are usually not too fast, unreliable with regular downtimes, so I would avoid them.

 You want a host that is reliable and guarantees at least a 99% uptime and a server that has a fast response time.
-Look for webhosts with managed services that specialize in WordPress blogs.
+Look for webhosts with managed services that specialize in WordPress.

-You can get these for around $50 per year for basic WordPress blogs and they are great options for starters.
+You can get these for around $50 per year for basic WordPress sites and they are great options for starters.
 See my post on getting started with WordPress for the recommended hosting services.

 Use a light, fast, clean and minimalistic design theme

-Here’s all my advice on picking the right blog design.
+Here’s all my advice on picking the right WordPress design.
 I’ve handpicked these free, minimalistic, lightweight and mobile responsive options for you to consider:

 Reduce the number of WordPress plugins you’re using

-I’m currently using 5 plugins on my blog, down from having some 20+ not too long ago.
+I’m currently using 5 plugins, down from having some 20+ not too long ago.
 A ballpark figure is to try to keep your WordPress to 10 plugins or less activated at any time.
 Consider whether the plugin truly adds any value to your site before installing it.

 You should only use plugins that are listed in the official WordPress directory.
 Quality signs to look for are:

-- High number of downloads and blogs using the plugin.
+- High number of downloads and sites using the plugin.